 - If you’re retired and have coverage from a former employer, there are four things you should know.

 - Medicare provides information on how Medicare is funded, and what it pays for.

 - You can learn how the Affordable Care Act affects Medicare by visiting their Affordable Care Act page.

 - You can contact Medicare by calling 800/MEDICARE (800/633-4227) or by writing to:

-What Coverage Does Medicare Offer for People With Limb Loss?
+What Coverage Does Medicare Offer for People with Limb Loss or Limb Difference?

 Medicare Part B (Medical Insurance) covers these items as durable medical equipment (DME):

 - Arm, leg, back, and neck braces if deemed medically necessary.

 - Orthopedic shoes (only when they are a necessary part of a leg brace).

 - Therapeutic shoes or inserts for people with diabetes who have severe diabetic foot disease.